Building an energy future that is affordable, reliable and clean

 We began reducing carbon emissions from coal-fueled generation through the conversion of the We Energies Port Washington Power Plant (now Port Washington Generating Station) and Valley Power Plant to natural gas in 2005-08 and 2014-15, respectively.

-Combined, We Energies and Wisconsin Public Service have retired over 2,400 MW of older, less efficient fossil-fueled generation since the beginning of 2018:
+Combined, We Energies and Wisconsin Public Service have retired nearly 2,500 MW of older, less efficient fossil-fueled generation since the beginning of 2018:

 - 200-MW WPS Pulliam Power Plant in Green Bay, Wisconsin